Trombach/liz-florez-website/content/posters/asilomar-2022/index.md

 ---
 title: CRISPR-Cas9 gene editing to characterise virulence genes on *Neonectria ditissima*, a necrotrophic fungal pathogen of apple.
-summary: This poster was presented online at the 31st Fungal Genetics Conference.
+summary: This poster was presented virtually at the 31st Fungal Genetics Conference, ASILOMAR, CA, USA.
 date: "2022-03-18"

 tags: